NicolasNewman/subsyncarr/README.md

 curl -O https://raw.githubusercontent.com/johnpc/subsyncarr/refs/heads/main/docker-compose.yaml
 ```

-#### 3. Edit the docker-compose.yml file with your timezone and paths
+#### 3. Edit the docker-compose.yml file with your timezone, paths, and API key if needed

 ```bash
 TZ=America/New_York  # Adjust to your timezone